 A screening test aims to detect a disease before it has caused symptoms and when treatment is likely to be curative.

-A simple screening test for bowel cancer, which tests for traces of blood in the stools (faeces), has recently been introduced in the UK.
-This bowel cancer screening test is to be offered to all people of certain older ages.
+A simple screening test for bowel cancer, which tests for traces of blood in the stools (faeces), has been introduced in the UK.
+This bowel cancer screening test is offered to all people of certain older ages.
 In addition, some younger people may be offered screening if they have a higher-than-average risk of developing bowel cancer.
-There is a separate leaflet called Screening for Bowel (Colorectal) Cancer which gives details of the screening programme.
+There is a separate leaflet called Bowel Cancer Screening that gives details of the screening programme.

 Further reading and references